-Figure 3.7: Claim Family Specification of The Minimum Graph Basis Lab level.
+FoldIt [7] and EteRNA [5] are two crowdsourcing systems aiming to leverage human intelligence to solve two particular optimization problems at the instance level.
 FoldIt leverages human intelligence to find the native structure of specific proteins according to a particular computer simulation model [3] of the natural phenomena of protein folding.
-EteRNA, on the other hand, leverage human intelligence to design proteins with a certain folding as their native state.
+EteRNA, on the other hand, leverage human intelligence to design RNA molecules with a certain folding as their native state.
 The two systems are quite similar to each other and we limit our discussion here to FoldIt.
 FoldIt is similar to CPSLs in that it organizes a community to solve a computational problem.
 FoldIt is also similar to CPSLs in that the overhead on the administrator is minimal and that FoldIt has a peer-evaluation nature in the sense that the system only accepts foldings that are better than any other folding that has been previously submitted by other human participants.
 FoldIt has a competitive nature that comes from different leader-boards maintained by the system.
 However, it is controversial whether competition is the main motivation for human participants to contribute solutions to open protein folding problems.
 The main difference between FoldIt and CPSLs is that FoldIt organizes a community to solve a fixed computational problem at the instance level only.
 CPSLs can be used to organize a community to solve computational problems in general.

 Wikipedia has also been quite successful in organizing communities to perform complex tasks.
 Today, there are numerous Wikipedia pages that informally describe computational problems as well as algorithms to solve them.
 Wikipedia significantly differs from CPSLs in that community members collaboratively edit Wikipedia pages.
 When conflicts arise, they are subjectively resolved through negotiation and arbitration.
 In CPSLs, each member has their own version of the solution.
 These versions are always in a conflict that is solved through an objective competition.
 Moreover, in Wikipedia, formal specification of problems is not mandatory.
 Furthermore, algorithms are typically specified at a high-level which reduces the chances for conflicts yet making algorithms on the Wikipedia less directly reusable and testable.

 Crowdsourcing has become an important problem solving approach that enables us to tackle large scale problems that require human intelligence to solve.
 There are two main reasons that human intelligence is required to solve a problem.
-First, the problem is underspecified such as image labeling [36], the construction of web page classifiers [20], and the creation of Wikipedia pages.
+First, the problem is underspecified such as image labeling [31], the construction of web page classifiers [16], and the creation of Wikipedia pages.
 Humans are needed to partially specify what the problem is.
 Second, The problem is formally specified but complex enough that we have either no known solution procedure or a rather inefficient one.
-Examples include, programming and discovering protein folding [9], [5].
+Examples include, programming and discovering protein folding [7], [5].
 Humans are needed either to solve the problem or to decide how to solve the problem.
 CPSLs has the potential of being used as crowdsourcing systems for formally specified computational problems because they provide attractive solutions to most of the key challenges of crowdsourcing systems and have other features desirable in crowdsourcing systems.

-CPSLs provide attractive solutions to most of the following four key challenges that crowdsourcing systems need to address [11]:
+CPSLs provide attractive solutions to most of the following four key challenges that crowdsourcing systems need to address [8]: